Lewes – St Anne, High Street

-St Annes was probably always the largest church in Lewes, although in the Middle Ages it was a subsidiary chapel of St Peter Westout and the area it served was quite small and except for the eastern part of the chancel lay outside the borough boundaries (2 p13).
-It was originally dedicated to St Mary and the change may have come about because of a nearby holy well (wells were associated with St Anne (Brent p114)).
-There is quite a lot of evidence that there was indeed one or more wells nearby (2 p14) and, more speculatively, the unusual size of the church may result from donations from the many travellers who passed the church.
-There is also some evidence that there was in the church a revered image of the saint (ibid).
+St Anne’s was probably always the largest church in Lewes, although in the Middle Ages it was a subsidiary chapel of St Peter Westout whilst the area it served was quite small and except for the eastern part of the chancel lay outside the borough boundaries (2 p13).
+It was originally dedicated to St Mary and the change may have come about because of a nearby holy well (wells were associated with St Anne (Brent: Pre-Georgian Lewes p114)).
+There is quite a lot of evidence that there was indeed a well on what is now the north side of Western Road outside the church (Parsons and Milner-Gulland p126) and, more speculatively, the unusual size of the church may result from donations from the many travellers who passed it.
+There is also some evidence that there was in the church a revered image of the saint (2 p14).

-(image) The nave is also early C12 and was then aisleless, as part of a round-headed window by the outer side of the westernmost arch of the arcade shows.
+The nave is also early C12 and was then aisleless, as part of a round-headed window by the outer side of the westernmost arch of the arcade shows.
 The Burrell Collection drawing shows three similar north ones.
-The roll-moulded arch of the C19 north porch with chevrons may incorporate a few fragments of a lost C12 doorway.
-The western chancel and south chapel are also early C12, though this is obscured outside by restoration – for instance, the plain round-headed north doorway on the Burrell drawing is now moulded.
+There is a tantalising reference (cited in Brent: Georgian Lewes p104) to the repair and resetting of a Norman ‘circular door of entrance’ in 1775.
+This sounds very much as if it referred to the roll-moulded north doorway with chevrons, now forming the arch of the C19 north porch.
+It is almost entirely renewed but may incorporate a few fragments of the lost original.
+The western chancel and south chapel are also early C12, though this is obscured outside by restoration, for instance, the plain round-headed north doorway on the Burrell drawing which is now moulded.
 The south chapel is in the position of a transept and its date is confirmed by a round-headed east window, found in 1927 (5 p163), and blocked.
 Although noting the existence of other single transept-chapels in Sussex (e g Aldingbourne, West Sussex), David Parsons (6 p8) speculates on the possibility of a matching north transept but there is no evidence and it seems unlikely.
 The early C12 arch from the chapel into the nave was adapted shortly before 1200 as the east bay of the arcade added for a new south aisle.

 This arch is round-headed; the others of the arcade are pointed and slightly chamfered.
 However, when incorporated into the arcade, a round pier was inserted, like the others.
 The capitals have square abaci with a band of stiff leaf; on the lower sides of the angles are pendants of a type found in other C12 churches around Lewes.
 Some pendants on the older arch are heads or have archaic foliage, but that on the others is near stiff leaf.
 The bases of the piers are in poor condition, except the western arch, which has water-holding mouldings.
 Also in the late C12, the chapel vault, with moulded ribs, plain corbels and a small foliage boss, was inserted.
+Parsons and Milner-Gulland (ibid) suggest two possible reasons for the vault.
+Either it was inserted because of an intention to construct an upper chamber (which seems unlikely in view of the existence of other vaulted chapels of the same period where there is no suggestion that such a chamber was intended, as at Aldingbourne, or more plausibly because the revered statue of St Anne (see above) was placed there.
 The chamfered arch to the aisle, though round-headed, is late C12, with grooves on the abaci.
 On the site of the vestry was the cell of an anchorite, to whom St Richard de Wyche, Bishop of Chichester left five shillings in 1253 (5 p165).
 He is said to have been interested in anchorites and may have written a treatise of guidance for them (7).
 The squint, divided by a plain shaft of polished marble, which may not be original. was rediscovered in 1927.
 It is aligned on a point well short of the present east end, confirming that the chancel was later lengthened.

-This squint dates from before the late C13, when a new eastern part was built, almost doubling the length of the chancel.
-This has three stepped east lancets, one of them broader, and one to the south.
-The north ones are r(image) enewed and their external roll-mouldings are not apparent on the Burrell drawing, which shows two here, otherwise similar and separated by a C15 window, which is now gone.
+This squint dates from before the late C13, when a new eastern part was built, almost doubling the length of the chancel (the join is visible in the less restored north wall).
+The east end has three stepped east lancets, one of them broader, and one to the south.
+The north ones are renewed and their external roll-mouldings are not apparent on the Burrell drawing, which shows two here, otherwise similar and separated by a C15 window, which is now gone.
 The rere-arches are also roll-moulded with sills linked by a string-course and the similar rere-arches of the entirely C19 lancets on the north side of the nave suggest that all were inserted then at the same time.
 Moulded foliage-corbels at the corners of the chancel indicate an intention to vault it; those at the east end are on shafts, but all are remarkably low.
 However, this was not taken any further, for the roof timbers are mediaeval.

 Later mediaeval changes were few and confined to detail.
 C15 angle-buttresses were added to the tower and the Sharpe Collection (1802-06) and Burrell drawings show further two-light square-headed windows in the nave, also now gone.
 A longer south one in the chapel with pierced spandrels, though renewed, is like one on the Sharpe drawing.
 There were C16 alterations, probably after 1538, when St Anne’s became the main church for the whole parish, including St Peter Westout.
 The most obvious of these were the nave roof with braced queenposts and the old timbers of the aisle roof.
 The western bay of the aisle may have been removed then, for in 1927 traces of an apparently C16 window were found in the blocking of the arch (5 p161).

-Changes between the later C16 and the early C20 were poorly documented.
-A late C18 west gallery with a panelled front remains, though altered, and Sir Stephen Glynne in 1826 records a round-headed chancel arch, which from his description does not sound C12 (SNQ 16 (May 1964) p98).
+Changes between the later C16 and the early C20 were variably documented.
+The chancel is said to have been repaired in 1750 after it collapsed (Brent: Georgian Lewes p151) though the amount of obviously older material still present suggests the damage was not too great.
+At the west end there remains a gallery with a panelled front which looks late C18, though altered, and Sir Stephen Glynne in 1826 records a round-headed chancel arch, which from his description does not sound C12 (SNQ 16 (May 1964) p98) and perhaps dated from the 1750 repairs.
 Many windows were blocked or had been replaced.
-In 1844 R Joanes reseated the church (ICBS) and the plan attached to the application shows he did quite a bit of work besides, though he did nothing to the chancel arch.
-In particular, he added the shallow north porch and doorway, thereby confirming a report in The Ecclesiologist (Aug 1844 p158), and replaced the east wall of the chancel, including the three lancets.
+In 1844 R Joanes re-seated the church (ICBS) and the plan attached to the application shows he did quite a bit of work besides, though he did nothing to the chancel arch.
+In particular, he added the shallow north porch and may be presumed to have brought the doorway to its present condition, thereby confirming a report in The Ecclesiologist (Aug 1844 p158), and replaced the east wall of the chancel, including the three lancets.
 The insensitively placed brick chimney on the south side of the tower could also be his doing originally, though the present one looks more recent.
 Unlike the buttresses that he certainly added, it is not apparent on the plan.
 He also built a vestry on the site of the lost west bay of the south aisle (6 ibid).

 Fittings and monuments